0exp/redis_queued_locks/README.md

-- (`:queue_ttl`) setting a short limit of time to the lock request queue position (if a process fails to acquire the lock within this period of time (and before timeout/retry_count limits occurs of course) - it's lock request will be moved to the end of queue):
+- (`:queue_ttl`) setting a short limit of time to the lock request queue position (if a process fails to acquire the lock within this period of time (and before timeout/retry_count limits occurs of course) - its lock request will be moved to the end of queue):

 ```ruby
 rql.lock("my_lock", queue_ttl: 5, timeout: 10_000, retry_count: nil)